0marSater/devOpsTask/README.md

 Here, you will develop a simple web application and establish a CI/CD pipeline for it.
 The web application will have the following APIs:

-- `http//hostname/client-ip` - Accepts client requests and saves the public IP in the RDS database.
+- ***http//hostname/client-ip*** - Accepts client requests and saves the public IP in the RDS database.
-- `http//hostname/client-ip/list` - Displays the list of IPs saved in the RDS database.
+- ***http//hostname/client-ip/list*** - Displays the list of IPs saved in the RDS database.
 - Build a Docker image for the web application.
-- Automate the Docker image build and push process to the private ECR using scripts (in my case i did with external groovy script)
+- Automate the Docker image build and push process to the private ECR using scripts (in my case i did with two external groovy scripts)
 		-> "__build.groovy__" and "__push.groovy__".

 ## Part 3: Deployment with Helm Chart on __AWS EKS__
-   - Create a Helm chart that includes all the necessary Kubernetes resources to deploy the web application on AWS EKS.
+   - Create a Helm chart that includes all the necessary k8s resources to deploy the web application on AWS EKS.
-   - The Helm chart can be found in the __taskchart__ folder.
+   - The Helm chart can be found in the ***taskchart*** folder.

 -----------------------------------------------------------------------------------------------------------------------